HanXHX/ansible-firewall/README.md

 Firewall Ansible role for Debian/Ubuntu
 =======================================

-Very simple firewall for Debian/Ubuntu with UFW.
+Very simple firewall for Debian/Ubuntu with UFW and fail2ban (optional).

-This role detects and opens SSH port.

 It uses UFW default policies: